mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 OVEZwazk5cGRRT1NqVXZ3RUxzczUxUGttQUdDWGhMZk1WNCJ9'
 ```

-Thus, it will begin the OAuth dance by redirecting to Firefox Accounts at the following URL:
+Thus, it will begin the OAuth dance by redirecting to Mozilla accounts at the following URL:

 ```text
 GET https://accounts.firefox.com/oauth/signin?client_id=a4dea33c7b40fc34